RESILIENT DUNSMUIR PLAN

 Status: Update in progress

-Environmental Justice Element
+Environmental Justice Element (New)

 The Environmental Justice Element is being prepared as a required component under California law (SB 1000).
 This element will ensure that all community members, particularly disadvantaged populations, have equitable access to safety resources, emergency services, and climate resilience measures.
 It will address: